 The PADI Divemaster certification is the first level of professional certification.
 As a certified PADI Divemaster, you can work in the dive industry or coordinate dive expeditions of your own.

 Divemasters who are working in the industry often assist instructors with courses and student divers, as well as guide certified divers on dives.
-You may find that your responsibilities also include filling tanks, loading guests’ gear onto boats, setting up equipment for customers, checking in divers, giving boat and dive site briefings, and ensuring customers are well-informed, safe, and happy.
+Your responsibilities also include filling tanks, loading guests’ gear onto boats, setting up equipment for customers, checking in divers, giving boat and dive site briefings, and ensuring customers are well-informed, safe, and happy.

 Additionally, PADI Divemasters can carry out the following roles:

 To progress from PADI Rescue Diver to PADI Divemaster, there are some additional requirements.
-You’ll need to be 18 years old and have at least 40 logged dives when beginning the program.
-Your EFR certification will also need to be dated within the last 24 months, and you’ll need up-to-date medical approval for scuba diving.
+Firstly, you’ll need to be 18 years old and have at least 40 logged dives when beginning the program.
+Your EFR certification will need to be dated within the last 24 months, and you’ll need an up-to-date diving medical.

-The PADI Divemaster course can be completed over a couple of weeks or as a longer internship, giving you more insight into the inner workings of a dive center and dealing with customers.
+The PADI Divemaster course can be completed over a couple of weeks or as a longer internship.
+This can give you more insight into the inner workings of a dive center and dealing with customers.

 PADI Open Water Scuba Instructor